 Click on image for full size

-This picture shows the region of space where the Kuiper Belt is.
+This picture shows the region of space where the Kuiper Belt is postulated to exist.
 In this picture, the observer is looking down on the solar system from above.
 The picture shows a region from the sun to 120 AU.
 The earth is so close to the center of the drawing that it does not show up.

 This is page 16 of 60